 Natural disasters could severely disrupt our operations and have a material adverse effect on our business, results of operations, financial condition and prospects.
 For example, our corporate headquarters are located in the San Francisco Bay Area, which has experienced both severe earthquakes and the effects of wildfires.
 We do not carry earthquake insurance.
+In addition, the long-term effects of climate change on general economic conditions and the biopharmaceutical industry in particular are unclear, and may heighten or intensify existing risk of natural disasters.
 If an earthquake, wildfire, other natural disaster, power outage or other event occurred that prevented us from using all or a significant portion of our headquarters, that damaged critical infrastructure or that otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue our business for a substantial period of time.
 The disaster recovery and business continuity plans we have in place may prove inadequate in the event of a serious disaster or similar event.
 We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans, which could have a material adverse effect on our business.

-Our employees, principal investigators, CROs and consultants may engage in misconduct or other improper activities, including non-compliance with regulatory standards and requirements and insider trading.
+Our employees, directors, principal investigators, CROs and consultants may engage in misconduct or other improper activities, including non-compliance with regulatory standards and requirements and insider trading.

-We are exposed to the risk of fraud or other misconduct by our employees, principal investigators, consultants and commercial partners.
-Misconduct by these parties could include intentional failures to comply with the regulations of FDA and non-U.S. regulators, provide accurate information to the FDA and non-U.S. regulators, comply with healthcare fraud and abuse laws and regulations in the United States and abroad, report financial information or data accurately or disclose unauthorized activities to us.
-In particular, sales, marketing and business arrangements in the healthcare industry are subject to extensive laws and regulations intended to prevent fraud, misconduct, kickbacks, self-dealing and other abusive practices.
-These laws and regulations may restrict or prohibit a wide range of pricing, discounting, marketing and promotion, sales commission, customer incentive programs and other business arrangements.
-Such misconduct could also involve the improper use of information obtained in the course of clinical studies, which could result in regulatory sanctions and cause serious harm to our reputation.
-We have adopted a code of ethics, but it is not always possible to idetect and prevent this activity may not be effective in controlling unknown or unmanaged risks or losses or in protecting us from governmental investigations or other actions or lawsuits stemming from a failure to comply with these laws or regulations.
-If any such actions are instituted against us, and we are not successful in defending ourselves or asserting our rights, those actions could have a significant impact on our business, including the imposition of significant fines or other sanctions.
+We are exposed to the risk of fraud or other misconduct by our employees, directors, principal investigators, consultants and commercial partners.
+Misconduct by these parties could include intentional failures to comply with the regulations of FDA and non-U.S. regulators, provide accurate information to the FDA and non-U.S. regulators, comply with healthcare fraud and abuse laws and regulations in the United States and abroad, report financial information or data accurately or disclose unauthorized activities sales se of ntify ks or tions g the to us.
+In particular, sales, marketing and business arrangements in the healthcare industry are subject to extensive laws and regulations intended to prevent fraud, miscond kickbacks, self-dealing and other abusive practices.
+These laws and regulations may restrict or prohibit a wide range of pricing, discounting, marketing and promotion, commission, customer incentive programs and other business arrangements.
+Such misconduct could also involve the improper use of information obtained in the course clinical studies, which could result in regulatory sanctions and cause serious harm to our reputation.
+We have adopted a code of ethics, but it is not always possible to ide and deter employee or director misconduct, and the precautions we take to detect and prevent this activity may not be effective in controlling unknown or unmanaged risl losses or in protecting us from governmental investigations or other actions or lawsuits stemming from a failure to comply with these laws or regulations.
+If any such act are instituted against us, and we are not successful in defending ourselves or asserting our rights, those actions could have a significant impact on our business, including imposition of significant fines or other sanctions.
 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds

-Sales of Unregistered Securities
+Unregistered Sales of Equity Securities and Use of Proceeds Sales of Unregistered Securities None.
 Use of Proceeds from Registered Securities